Inquiry Question

 What is a species?

 In biology, a species is a group of organisms that can reproduce with one another in nature and produce fertile offspring.
 In natural conditions, individuals from different species do not breed (referred to as inter-specific mating).
-Usually, this is because of a phenomenon known as reproductive isolation.
+This is usually because of a phenomenon known as reproductive isolation.
 Furthermore, individuals of different species are reproductively incompatible.
-Therefore, gametes from indivudals belonging to different species cannot undergo fertilisation.
+Therefore, gametes from individuals belonging to different species cannot undergo fertilisation.

 This means that the concept of biological species defines a gene pool.
 A gene pool is the set of genes found across all organisms in a population.
 Since only the members of a species can breed to produce fertile offspring, the size and diversity of a gene pool are directly related to the species it belongs to.